Your resource for data & insights on the global fur trade.

 Russia fur trade overview

 Russia plays a complex role in the global fur trade.
-In 2023, it exported $26.5 million worth of raw furskins—mainly to Cambodia—while importing just $2.5 million, suggesting a strong domestic trapping and fur farming base.
+In 2024, it exported $50.9 million worth of raw furskins—mainly to Thailand—while importing just $3 million, suggesting a strong domestic trapping and fur farming base.
 It also engaged in moderate two-way trade of tanned furskins, exporting slightly more than it imported, with China and Italy its top partners.

 In recent years, Russian fur fashion has increasingly come under pressure, with exports restricted by Western sanctions in response to the war in Ukraine, contributing to a sharp focus on non-Western trade routes.